|

 Julia and Corazon von Rubenhof demonstrate the joy of a training partnership. |

-Rick Froton has been Julia’s training partner since 2000 when he was hired as a paid trainer on the staff at Doberman Rescue Unlimited where Julia was the Training Director.
-He had helped DRU in the late 80’s with transport and as the “muscle” at the DRU dog tattoo clinics.
+Rick has been Julia’s training partner since 2000 when he was hired as a paid trainer on the staff at Doberman Rescue Unlimited where Julia was the Training Director.
+He had helped DRU in the late 80’s with transport and as the “muscle” at the DRU dog tattoo clinics because of his ability to calmly deal with the large unruly dogs.
 When he returned from California in 2000 he contacted DRU to volunteer his time and was offered a paid trainer position that day by the President of DRU based on the performance and training of his dogs.
 Though Julia was extremely skeptical about taking on another trainer after spending too much of her time coaching the volunteer “trainers” that tend to flock to rescues and shelters, she was impressed with Rick’s extensive knowledge, commitment and ability.
-The partnership has grown beyond anyone's expectations into the finest dog training school in New England.
-Below is an interview with Rick that should provide a helpful look into his background and training philosophy. |
+The partnership has grown beyond anyone's expectations into the finest dog training school in New England. |

 Rick demonstrating the value of a good sit/stay command with Izzy. |

-Catching up on some paperwork at our former location with two FK9 boarding students Millie and Fenway. |
+Catching up on some paperwork at our former location with two FK9 Boarding School students Millie and Fenway. |

 All content copyright Fortunate K9 Dog and Owner Training |

-Julia V. McDonough, CDT
+Julia V. McDonough

-IACP Professional #1100 Rick Froton Co-Owner, Trainer 603-432-K9K9 |
+Rick Froton Co-Owner, Trainer 603-432-5959 |

 Big dog or small dog, we train them all!
 We offer breed appropriate training and behavior modification for dogs of all ages that is the benchmark in our profession.
 Our program is easy to understand and easy to implement at home or wherever you may travel with your dog. |